cryptoeconomicslab/ovm-plasma-chamber-spec/getting-started/try-plasma-chamber-in-local.md

-# Try Plasma Chamber in local
+# Try [framework name] in local

-Quick start of Plasma Chamber in your laptop.
+Quick start of [framework name] in your laptop.
+You can create an secure and scalable Plasma application by reading this document.

 ## Setup aggregator